 The gate makes you notice that you’re entering (you actually have to stop to open it).

-While not nearly as grand as the Charleston version, installing a standard garden arbor over your entry way still has the same appeal.
+While not nearly as grand as the Charleston version, installing a standard garden arch over your secret garden entrance still has the same appeal.

 You Might Also Like: Creative Garden Gates